Lockatong Formation

-The Triassic Lockatong Formation is a mapped bedrock unit in Pennsylvania, New Jersey, and New York.
+The Lockatong Formation is a Late Triassic geological formation in the Newark Basin of Pennsylvania, New Jersey, and New York.
 It is named after the Lockatong Creek in Hunterdon County, New Jersey.

 Description

 The Lockatong is defined as a light to dark gray, greenish-gray, and black very fine grained sandstone, silty argillite, and laminated mudstone.
 In New Jersey, the cyclic nature of the formation is noted with hornfels near diabase and basalt flows.

 Depositional environment

 The Lockatong is often described as lake or litoral sediments.
 The interfingering nature of the sediments with the surrounding Stockton Formation and Passaic Formation suggests that these litoral environments shifted as climate or as the dynamic terrane of the area developed.
 The deposition of calcitic sediments is indicative of a climate with high evaporation rates.

 More recent studies suggest that the Lockatong was a highly turbulent environment, akin to the modern Salton Sea, that was frequently subjected to high wind events that overturned the lake waters, which depleted the dissolved oxygen in the water or made the lake more toxic.
 These environmental shifts led to massive fish kills that accumulated on the shoreline, where they decomposed or were scavenged by phytosaurs, leading to the formation's distinctive deposits of numerous disarticulated fish parts.